kadena-io/pact/docs/pact-properties.md

 ## How does it work?

-Pact's property checker works by realizing the language's semantics in an SMT ("Satisfiability Modulo Theories") solver, and by building and testing the validity of a model.
-The SMT solver proves that there is no possible assignment of values to symbolic variables which can falsify a provided proposition about some Pact code.
+Pact's property checker works by realizing the language's semantics in an SMT ("Satisfiability Modulo Theories") solver -- by building a formula for a program, and testing the validity of that formula.
+The SMT solver can prove that there is no possible assignment of values to variables which can falsify a provided proposition about some Pact code.
 Pact currently uses Microsoft's [Z3 theorem prover](https://github.com/Z3Prover/z3/wiki) to power its property checking system.

-Such a model is built from the combination of the functions in a Pact module, the properties provided for those functions, and invariants declared on schemas in the module.
+Such a formula is built from the combination of the functions in a Pact module, the properties provided for those functions, and invariants declared on schemas in the module.